 Best Oil: Miss Jessie’s Mafura Hair Oil

 This hair oil was designed specifically for curly and coily hair types.
-With super-nourishing ingredients like avocado and jojoba seed oils, it encourages healthy hair growth, prevents breakage, and calms an aggravated scalp.
+Packed with super-nourishing ingredients like avocado and jojoba seed oils, the formula encourages healthy hair growth, prevents breakage, and calms an aggravated scalp.
 Oh, and it boosts shine, too.

 Best Supplement: Nutrafol Women Hair Growth Supplement

 Pierre says Nutrafol is one of the few supplements with research backing up its claims.
 It might be pricey for a one-month supply, but users say it really works.
-Ingredients include marine collagen, ashwagandha, and a tocotrienol complex.
-This combo helps to strengthen hair, balance stress hormones, and improve hair density.
+Ingredients include marine collagen, ashwagandha, and a tocotrienol complex, a combo that the brand claims helps to strengthen hair, balance stress hormones, and improve hair density.

 Best Supplement, Runner-Up: Viviscal Hair Growth Supplements for Women

 Pierre says Viviscal is another supplement that also has research to show it works.
-Viviscal contains a blend of hair growth nutrients like biotin, iron, and horsetail extract.
-It not only promotes hair regrowth but helps strengthen your existing hair.
+Viviscal contains a blend of healthy growth-boosting nutrients like biotin, iron, and horsetail extract.
+The formula not only helps to promote hair regrowth but can also help strengthen your existing hair.
 Users rave about how much thicker and fuller their hair appears when taking this supplement regularly.

 Best Scalp Scrub: Briogeo Scalp Revival Charcoal + Coconut Oil Micro-Exfoliating Shampoo